Unidata/git-recipes/cookbook.md

 		git checkout other-branch
 		git merge my-experiment

 As you get more comfortable with branching and merging, you will eventually want to learn how to [re-write commit history](http://progit.org/book/ch6-4.html) before you share your changes to the world.
-This may seem like an esoteric feature, but it actually really nice when sharing your work with the world.
+Rewritting commit history, or rebasing as it is known in git, can be important to keep the version control history clean and orderly.

 When you are done with a branch and have merged your changes